Central European Academy of the University of Miskolc

 The members of the Professors’ Network communicate their results through books, studies, academic conferences and a range of events open to the public.

-The CEA Professors’ Network has been gathering 185 professors and researchers from 53 universities in 15 countries since 2021.
+The CEA UM Professors’ Network has been gathering 185 professors and researchers from 53 universities in 15 countries since 2021.

 CEA Publishing